rust-in-blockchain/rust-in-blockchain/content/newsletters/rust-in-blockchain-#7-Dec-2019.md

+---

+title: "Rust in Blockchain Newsletter #7"
-# Rust in Blockchain #7 - Dec 2019
+description: "#7 - Dec 2019"
+date: 2020-01-02
+slug: "/2020-01-02"
+type: single
+categories:

-**#7 - Dec 2019**
+  - "newsletters"
+---

 Welcome to the #7 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
-[Previous: #6](https://rustinblockchain.org/2019/12/05/rust-in-blockchain-6-nov-2019/).
+[Previous: #6](/newsletters/2019-12-05).

 This month we see a trend, in blockchain and across the Rust ecosystem, of projects quickly picking up stable async/await support and migrating to tokio 0.2.